 Permitted watercraft of the Lehigh River must be designed by the manufacturer for whitewater use and shall have sufficient flotation to ensure they will float when completely full of water.
-Inflatable watercraft must be constructed of a tough laminate, commercial-grade material intended for whitewater use.
+Inflatable watercraft must be constructed of high quality, durable material.

 At flow rates less than 250 cubic feet per second (cfs), whitewater regulations do not apply.

 At flow rates between 250 – 1,000 cfs, inflatable watercraft must be at least eight feet in length, have multiple air chambers, and have an outside tube diameter of at least 13 inches.

 At flow rates between 1,000 – 5,000 cfs, inflatable watercraft must be at least 11 feet in length, have multiple air chambers, and have an outside tube diameter of at least 15 inches.

 At flow rates above 5,000 cfs, inflatable watercraft must be at least 12.5 feet in length, have multiple air chambers, and have an outside tube diameter of at least 17 inches.
 At flows below 250 cubic feet per second (cfs), the river is very low and many parts are not deep enough for boating.